jtblin/grunt-ssh-deploy/README.md

 8. close connection

 ###Authentication
-currenty password authentication via username and password and agent SSH agent forwarding is possible.
+Currently password authentication via username and password and agent SSH agent forwarding is possible.
 With SSH agent forwarding your personal keys can be used for authentication but host aliases are currently not supported Please see documentation of [node-SSH2](https://github.com/mscdex/ssh2) plugin.
+To use private keys, both the string and the path are required for ssh and scp.
+TODO: read string from path.

 ### Debugging
-You can have a look inside every step that is executed by using `grunt deploy --debug` All local and remote STDOUT and STDERR output will be shown on the console.
+You can have a look inside every step that is executed by using `grunt ssh-deploy --debug` All local and remote STDOUT and STDERR output will be shown on the console.

 ## Contributing